The Definition Of Love

 > how can I get to love my enemies?
 Should I love this

 > person, that belongs to the enemy?

 God loved us 'while we were yet sinners'.
-That's not the slightest bit less true of my enemies and persecutors as it is of me.
+That's not the slightest bit less true of my enemies and persecutors than it is of me and my allies.
 I've tried, but I can't love that way.
-God has to teach me how, build that ability into me, by putting into me, through the Holy Spirit, the only love that can do it -- Jesus' love.
+God has to teach me how, build that ability into me, by putting into me, through the Holy Spirit, the only love that can do it -- Christ's love.
 Devotions and Bible study can help make the space for it in your life.
 But this love is still something you choose to work on with God, and choose to act on, so that this love can also be truly yours as well as God's.

 Another reader asks: > ...I think I might be too dazed by my boyfriend.
 At least my friends think so.
 But he's so loving to me.
 How can I tell if that's what he's really like? <